Phytoplankton development at the coastal station "Seebrücke Heiligendamm" in 2003

 The results of the weekly sampling at the sea-bridge Heiligendamm (54°08,55' N; 11°50,60' E, 300 m off shore, 3 m water depth), performed by the Baltic Sea Research Institute Warnemünde (IOW) are shown in Fig. 1.
-The line shows the chlorophyll a concentration and the columns the phytoplankton wet weight.
+The line reflects the chlorophyll a concentration and the columns the phytoplankton wet weight.
 Columns are lacking on particular sampling dates if quantitative microscopical counting was not possible due to high content of resuspended sediments in the samples owing to strong wind.
-Respective chlorophyll data are sometimes unreliable and therefore also not shown.

 State of the Baltic Sea

 - Annual Reports on the state of the Baltic Sea Environment

 - Data from the autonomous measuring stations

 - Development of the suboxic and anoxic regions since 1969